 TilledSoil.org was started to fill what we believe to be a huge hole in apologetic training among Christians; the nurture of such training within our churches.
 In fact, we believe this to be a huge hole in education and disciple-making in general.
 Put this in context of the culture in which Christians find themselves today, and this moves from important to crucial.
 Just read some of the comments on our About page by some of the top Christian thinkers and apologists!

 This hole is represented by the graphic for this article (which matches the promo at the conference).
 The current state of apologetics is typically made up of conferences, books, DVDs & CDs, web sites, and podcasts.
 We’re not putting down these modes of education; they are excellent and we can use even more!
 However, the downside is that they often reach those already sold on apologetics and miss the majority of people in the pew.
 While this group of professional apologists and their students are doing tremendous work, there simply are not enough of us.
 We need to find a way to increase our numbers, exponentially.
 As conference speaker J. Warner Wallace has often said, we don’t need more million-dollar apologists; we need more one-dollar apologists.
 (1)And before you reach to guard your wallet, don’t worry, it’s just a catchy slogan… I know of no apologist really making millions!
-Professional apologists are in this because we love Christ, not to get rich.
-(We can use many more of both, but hopefully you see his point.)
+Professional apologists are in this because we love … Continue reading (We can use many more of both, but hopefully you see his point.)

 TilledSoil decided to focus on meeting Christians where we think we can find most of them; our churches.
 We want to create droves of those ‘one-dollar’ apologists, and hopefully some of them will also go on to become ten, one-hundred, one-thousand, and even million-dollar versions.
 To do this, we have designed a basic-training, of sorts, apologetics program that we can present in a day or a few sessions.
 The point of this isn’t to turn out fully-ready apologists, but to put the basic concepts in mind and to introduce (and provide) resources for further study.
 Our experience has been that once people are exposed to Christian apologetics (often for the first time), they hunger for more.